GionaGranchelli/acmeair-nodejs/README.md

 # Acme Air in NodeJS

 An implementation of the Acme Air sample application for NodeJS.
 This implementation can support multiple datastores, can run in several application modes, and can support running on a variety of runtime platforms including standalone bare metal  system, Virtual Machines, docker containers, IBM Bluemix, IBM Bluemix Container Service.

+Oh.

 ## Content